Nemanja Miletić (footballer, born January 1991): 2018–19 season

 On 2 August 2018, Miletić scored his first goal in UEFA competitions, equalizing against Lithuanian club Trakai in a 1–1 away draw in the second leg of the Europa League second qualifying round.
 He also netted the equalizer to set the score at 1–1 in an eventual 3–2 home win over Danish side Nordsjælland two weeks later in the return leg of the third qualifying round.
 On 30 September, Miletić scored his first league goal for Partizan, netting a late equalizer to make it 2–2 away at Radnički Niš.

 On 16 May 2019, Miletić was the only Partizan player named in the league's best eleven for 2018–19.

 2019–20 season

 On 29 August 2019, Miletić played his 100th official game for Partizan.
 His 80th-minute equalizer against Molde FK helped Partizan reach the group stage of UEFA Europa League for the ninth time.

+Čukarički

+On 19 September 2025, Miletić returned to Serbia and signed with Čukarički until the end of the season.

 International career

 In early October 2018, Serbia manager Mladen Krstajić invited Miletić to the team ahead of their UEFA Nations League games with Montenegro and Romania.
 He made his international debut in the latter match, coming on as a second-half substitute for Milan Rodić in a goalless draw at Arena Națională.
+His earned his third and final cap in an October 2019 European Championship qualification match away against Lithuania.